maiwst/BirdsWatching/README.md

 # BirdsWatching
-An application of display graphics of birds-watching datas
+An application for displaying graphics of birds-watching datas